rogerkeays/galador/README.md

   * [Morgrin's Doom](adventures/morgrins-doom.pdf?raw=true): Track down and kill Morgrin, a threat to King Vallener's rule.
 But to even get to Morgrin, you'll have to first deal with a spy, a traitor, and a mad forester.
   * [Vallener's Letter](adventures/valleners-letter.pdf?raw=true): King Vallener needs a strong hero to take a letter to the Elven King in Arithas.
 Not an easy task in the chaotic lands of Galador, especially if the missive is stolen and taken into the Labyrinth...
-  * and many more we never recorded
+  * and many more we never recorded.

 ## Related Resources